top of page

 • A homeowner can get alerts about motion detected near the front door.

-• Facility managers can monitor multiple locations simultaneously from a single dashboard.
+• Property managers can monitor multiple locations simultaneously from a single dashboard.

 This immediacy allows for faster response times, potentially preventing theft, vandalism, or other incidents before they escalate.